James-Weatherill/vim-config/README.md

 This will source all of the files that are in the `~/.vim/runtime/` directory.

-After that, the only remaining thing is to open up an empty vim file using `vim` in the terminal and running: `:PlugInstall`.
+After that, the only remaining thing is to open up an empty Vim file using the `vim` command in the terminal and running: `:PlugInstall` in Vim.

 Now, the Vim config is complete, and everything is in place, just install the 'coc' lsp's as and when they are needed.